 Plot of Overall Survival Analysis: INSS Stage 4 Randomized ITT Population

 For analyses of both EFS and OS, a two-year survival rate will be calculated from the 30 June 2009 data cut and a three-year survival rate will be calculated from the 30 June 2012 data cut.
-All analyses will use a two-sided log-rank test with a nominal significance level of 0.05 to test for a difference between the OS rates of the immunotherapy + RA group versus the RA only group within the cohort of all randomized subjects from the various subgroups.
+All analyses will use a two-sided log-rank test with a nominal significance level of 0.05 to test for a difference between the survival rates of the immunotherapy + RA group versus the RA only group.
+Three of the four crossover subjects were INSS Stage 4 and will be included in these EFS and OS analyses.
+They will be analyzed as randomized (RA alone) and censored at the time the crossover occurred.

 The EFS and OS analyses will be summarized for each treatment group and for the randomized subject population, including two-year survival rates for the 30 June 2009 data cut and three-year survival rates for the 30 June 2012 data cut, the inferential statistics and p-value associated with the comparison of the two treatment groups.
 Time-to-event (EFS or death) will be summarized by treatment group using product-limit estimates calculated by the Kaplan-Meier method, and displayed graphically as Kaplan-Meier curves.
-A tabular summary of this analysis will include the sample size, number and percent of censored observations, estimated median duration, and a 95% confidence interval for the median duration for each treatment group.
+A tabular summary of this analysis will include the sample size, number and percent of censored observations, estimated median duration, and a 95% CI for the median duration (if data permit) for each treatment group.
 Incidence of event will be compared between treatment groups using Fisher’s exact test.

-EFS for Stratum 07 vs. Historical Control
+Event-Free Survival for Stratum 07 vs. Historical Control

 Listing of Event-Free Survival: Stratum 07